 If you occasionally encounter snow and ice, you might consider tire chains – a popular, and more convenient alternative.

 The tire codes marked on your sidewall are packed with information.
 They might look complicated at first, but the format is common.
-You'll see something like: P 195/60 R16 88T.
+You'll see something like P 195/60 R16 88T.

 P means passenger vehicle.
-On pickups and SUVs it can be LT for light truck.
+On pickups and SUVs, it can be LT for light truck.
 Other letters apply to trailers and commercial vehicles, but aren't found on car tires.

 165 tells you the tire width in millimeters.

-65 tells you aspect ratio, which is the ratio of tire height to width of tread.
+65 tells you the aspect ratio, which is the ratio of tire height to width of the tread.
 Aspect ratios of 50 and under are considered “low profile.”
 These shorter sidewall/wider tread combinations provide better grip and more precise cornering.
 The downside is that they are more prone to blow-outs or wheel damage in potholes or over curbs – there's less rubber to absorb impacts.
 Ride quality is usually harsher, too.
 Probably not an issue on city streets, but could be on country roads.

 R stands for radial.

 16 tells you the wheel diameter in inches.

 88 is the load rating (or load Index).
 This is a measure of the maximum weight each tire can carry.
 88 is equivalent to 1,235 pounds.
 Multiply that by four and you have a set of tires designed to carry a car not exceeding 4,940 pounds.
 Charts are available online if you'd like to investigate further, but sticking to what's marked is recommended.

 T is the speed rating.
 This indicates the maximum speed the tire is capable of running "under optimal conditions."
 All kinds of things can affect this – not least the posted speed limit!
 The T rating is equal to 118 mph.
 Other common speed ratings include S for 112 mph, H for 130, and V for 149.